top of page

 Sylvia Rose

 Cultivation of apples goes back to the Middle Stone Age in central Asia.
-The wild ancestor of today's apples still grows naturally in the region.
-Before the 14th century, the Proto-Germanic word for apple (aplaz), applies to fruit in general.
+The wild ancestor of today's apples still grows in the region.
+Before the 14th century, the Proto-Germanic word for apple (aplaz), applies to all fruit.

 Apple Mythology

 In Christianity, the apple symbolizes temptation and fall from grace as Eve, beguiled by the Devil disguised as a serpent, gives Adam a forbidden apple.
 A piece sticks in his throat, causing the familiar Adam's apple.
-Yahweh is not amused and kicks them out of Paradise.
+The Lord is not amused and kicks them out of Paradise.

 Eve and the Serpent